asduser/CRUD-Authorize-App/README.md

 ### About

-My first project on ASP.NET MVC to provide CRUD functionality into the HTML-tables.
+Project on ASP.NET MVC to provide CRUD functionality into the HTML-tables.
 Also there are implemented a simple system of user authentication.
 Common features: <br/>

 <ol>
 <li> Ability to create, read, update and delete data using ASP.NET MVC and Javascript. </li>